 A model needs to be validated on a validation dataset that does not have overlap with the training dataset.
 For that, we usually take more recent leads than the training dataset and check the performance of the model on this dataset in the Validation tab.
 The same metrics of Recall and Precision can be extracted from the graph and a model is "valid" if we are still close to 65%+ Recall and 10x Precision.

 Every mapped event will appear in the Signals field pushed to your CRM field.
 However, there are certain events that may not be helpful to show to your Sales team as they evaluate new MQLs, for example: non-user activities.

 The Signals tab in the Data Science Studio allows to remove some activity types and events from the Signals displayed to your Sales in your CRM.

 Check out a sample of scored leads from the validation dataset in the spot check page.
-You will find for each email its score, segment, and signals as you would see it in your CRM.
+You will find for each email its

 The Lead Grade is the combination of the Fit score and the Likelihood to Buy model.